telerik/kendo-ui-core/docs/controls/hybrid/listview/overview.md

       </li>
     </ul>

+### Create Custom Icons after Q3 2012

-In Q3 2012 due to numerous issues with WebKit mask icons, they were deprecated and Kendo UI Mobile introduced font icons.
-Since the font is not easy editable, the previous method for a mask icon can be used, but with some additional styling.
-Please note that the below example will restyle all font icons.
+In the Kendo UI Q3 2012 release, due to numerous issues with the WebKit mask icons, they were deprecated and Kendo UI introduced font icons for its hybrid mobile platform.
+Since the font is not easily editable, the previous method for a mask icon can be used with some additional styling.

-### Define custom list item icon after Q3 2012
+The example below demonstrates how to define custom list item icons after the Kendo UI Q3 2012 release.
+Note that the code from this demo will restyle all font icons.

+###### Example

     <style>
         /* Remove font icons styling, use .km- + data-icon name if only one should be overridden */